Navillus-BV/navillus-dev/src/data/pages/blog/2021-05-17-json-ld-in-sveltekit.md

 };
 ```

 Data specific to our site is pulled in from a local JSON file.
 This could be data exposed through a Git-based CMS like [Forestry](https://forestry.io) or pulled down from a headless CMS like [Sanity](https://sanity.io).
-The important thing here is that our `Organziation` object is defined in TypeScript, verified at build-time, and can be unit tested if you want to make sure the `site.json` data is hooked up properly.
+The important thing here is that our `Organization` object is defined in TypeScript, verified at build-time, and can be unit tested if you want to make sure the `site.json` data is hooked up properly.

 What is `WithContext` doing?
 That's a clever setup from `schema-dts`, the top-level JSON+LD object should have a `@context` property.
 You can nest objects though, and they even have support for using an [object graph](https://json-ld.org/spec/latest/json-ld/#dfn-graph-objects) format for multiple objects.
 Any nested objects, or every object in the graph, doesn't need `@context`. `WithContext` is a TypeScript wrapper for another type, in the example above I could have removed `@context` from the object and it would be a valid `Organization` type.